ceford/cefjdemos-data-jdm-user/articles/en/banners/banners.md

 If banners are too attention-grabbing, users become annoyed with them and employ an ad-blocker to prevent the display of banners.

-More information:
+## More information

+* On banners in Joomla: see this [Magazine Article](https://magazine.joomla.org/all-issues/september/explore-the-core-joomla-4-banner-manager).
 * On banners in general: [Wikipedia: Web banner](https://en.wikipedia.org/wiki/Web_banner).
-* On banners in Joomla: see the Help page for each of the five Banner component pages.